What is Electrolysis?

 You’ll probably feel a momentary heat sensation or pinch.
 Discomfort is minimal for most people, but individual tolerances vary greatly.
 Keep in mind that some areas of the body are much less sensitive than others.
 Many people read, listen to music or even take a nap while being treated.

 What about after treatment?

 Immediately following treatment, you may experience slight redness or tenderness which usually disappears in a couple of hours.
 There is very little risk of complication or serious skin irritation with electrolysis performed by a skilled practitioner.
-For the first 24 hours following treatment, it’s best to avoid activity that could irritate hair follicles such as excessive sweating, tanning and prolonged sun exposure or make-up application.
+For the first 24 hours following treatment, it’s best to avoid activity that could introduce bacteria into the treated area and irritate hair follicles such as excessive sweating, swimming, tanning and prolonged sun exposure or make-up application.

 How long will my electrolysis treatment take?

 Depending on the area you want cleared, it could be a few minutes for a followup appointment to an hour for a larger area.
 Most people who follow the recommended treatment plan can expect to be completed or nearly completed within 18 months.
 Factors such as hair growth cycles, the quantity and structure of hair presented, previous use of temporary hair removal methods, heredity, hormone function, certain medications and stress influence the treatment program for each individual.

 Are all hairs eliminated in one treatment or is regrowth to be expected?

 Excessive hair growth, also known as Hirsutism, can range from fine, Vellus hair to dark, coarse hair on the face and body.
 Breaking down the hair growth cells on deep, coarse hairs may require more than one treatment.
 Based on a personal and confidential consultation, your electrologist will design a treatment plan that addresses your specific hair removal needs.